tjconstant/mlfilms/README.md

 Calculation of reflection from multilayer films using the transfer matrix method.

-This package uses the transfer matrix method outlined in [Pedrotti, Pedrotti and Pedrotti](http://www.amazon.com/Introduction-Optics-3rd-Frank-Pedrotti/dp/0131499335) to calculate the reflection of plane polarised light from an arbitary stack of thin films.
+This package uses the transfer matrix method outlined in [Pedrotti, Pedrotti and Pedrotti](http://www.amazon.com/Introduction-Optics-3rd-Frank-Pedrotti/dp/0131499335) to calculate the reflection and transmission of plane polarised light from an arbitary stack of thin films.

 To Install
 ----------